Wisemanwiz/wisemanwiz.github.io/_posts/2025-11-15-python-intro.md

 categories: [Python Projects]
 ---

-This category contains all my Python projects, scripts and scenero hands on exercise.
+This category will contain my completed Python projects, detailing the purpose, implementation, and how each project was carried out.
+.